Ryan Holle: The Ryan Holle Reform Act

-Since his release from prison, Holle has partnered with another inmate, Doug Gilding, who wrote a felony murder reform bill entitled the Ryan Holle Reform Act.
+Since his release from prison, Holle has partnered with another inmate, Doug Gilding, who wrote a felony murder reform bill entitled the Ryan Holle Reform Act from his prison cell.

 Gilding’s case involved circumstances similar to Holle’s, in which he was at home asleep when the crime occurred and was sentenced to life without parole under Florida’s felony murder rule.

-Upon reading about Holle's commutation, Gilding, who has been in prison for almost 30 years now, was inspired to write a reform bill that would change Florida's felony murder law by capping the amount of time in prison for individuals who were not the actual killer or a major participant in the crime.
+Upon reading about Holle's commutation, Gilding, who has been in prison for almost 30 years now, was inspired to write a reform bill, from his prison cell, that would change Florida's felony murder law by capping the amount of time in prison for individuals who were not the actual killer or a major participant in the crime.

 So far, the bill has received limited support.
-With Holle now released from prison, advocates hope that he will be able to engage legislators on the issue of Florida’s felony murder law, which currently allows individuals who did not kill anyone or were not present during the crime to receive life sentences.
+However, with Holle now released from prison, advocates hope that he will be able to engage legislators on the issue of Florida’s felony murder law, which currently allows individuals who did not kill anyone or were not present during the crime to receive life sentences.